Dannyg2244/alx-low_level_programming/0x00-hello_world/README.md

-Write a C program that prints exactly programming is like a multilingual puzzle write a C program that prints exactly with proper grammar, but the outcome is a piece of art Write a C program that prints the size of various types on the computer it is compiled and run on
+Write a C program that prints exactly programming is like a multilingual puzzle write a C program that prints exactly with proper grammar, but the outcome is a piece of art Write a C program that prints the size of various types on the computer it is compiled and run on Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file